softcom-QTI/fuel/README.md

-grisoni
+fuel
 =======

-Repository for the Grisoni Group POC for fuel delivery.
+Repository for the Fuel POC application that will be used as fuel delivery application.